Beehive Documentation

 Jupyter Notebook Usage

 Jupyter Notebooks provide an interactive environment for code development, data exploration, and visualization.
-Here's how to run Jupyter on the Beehive cluster.
+This guide shows how to run Jupyter on the Beehive cluster using the Python virtual environment approach described above.

 Setup and Installation